Mens Shelter Frequently Asked Q & A

 Q: How is the shelter staffed?

-A: The Mens Shelter has a full-time manager who oversees day-to-day operations.
-Other part-time staff includes an assistant manager, overnight staff, cleaning staff and rovers.
-Volunteers have a key role in staffing the Mens Shelter.
+The Mens Shelter has a full-time manager who oversees day-to-day operations.
+Part-time staff includes evening staff, overnight staff, cleaning staff and morning rovers.

 Q: Who can stay at The Mens Shelter?

-A: The Mens Shelter is a low barrier facility; however, guests must still abide by house rules including no drinking or smoking inside the facility.
+The Mens Shelter is a low barrier facility; however, guests must still abide by house rules including no drinking or smoking inside the facility.

 Q: Who has leadership responsibility for the shelter?